 We wish to hear about:

-- Why you have chosen this specific profession, what led you to this decision?
+- Why you have chosen this specific profession and what led you to this decision.
 This is an essential aspect of the personal statement that demonstrates motivation, insight and understanding of your chosen course.
 State clearly which course you are applying for.

 - A summary of work-related skills gained through study, work experience, volunteering or paid employment demonstrating the experiences you have that could be transferable to your chosen career (specific communication skills, time management, problem solving etc).